mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Evaluation

 \subsection{Overall performance}

-\textbf{Drone localization.} \TMCrevise{ \fig \ref{fig:indoor_cdf} shows the localization performance of mmE-Loc in an indoor environment using a DJI Mini 3 Pro drone, compared to four baselines. mmE-Loc achieves an average end-to-end localization error of 0.083$m$, outperforming the baselines with errors of 0.261$m$, 0.345$m$, 0.209$m$, and 0.160$m$, making it well-suited for landing assistance. \fig \ref{fig:outdoor_cdf}b presents mmE-Loc’s localization performance in an outdoor setting with a DJI M30T drone.
-Here, mmE-Loc achieves the lowest average error of 0.135$m$, outperforming the baselines by 39.2\%, 56.0\%, 43.8\%, and 31.8\%, respectively.
-Baseline-I suffers from point cloud errors caused by phase center offset, resulting in deviations from the drone’s geometric center.
+\textbf{Drone localization.} \fig \ref{fig:indoor_cdf} shows the localization performance of mmE-Loc in an indoor environment using a DJI Mini 3 Pro drone, compared to four baselines. mmE-Loc achieves an average end-to-end localization error of 0.083$m$, outperforming the baselines of mDrone, EventDodge-S, EventDodge-D, and milliEye with errors of 0.261$m$, 0.345$m$, 0.209$m$, and 0.160$m$, making it well-suited for landing assistance. \fig \ref{fig:outdoor_cdf}b presents mmE-Loc’s localization performance in an outdoor setting with a DJI M30T drone.
+Here, mmE-Loc achieves the lowest average error of 0.135$m$, outperforming the baselines by 39.2\%, 56.0\%, 43.8\%, and 31.8\%, respectively. mDrone suffers from point cloud errors caused by phase center offset, resulting in deviations from the drone’s geometric center.
 In indoor environments, these errors are exacerbated by specular reflections, diffraction, and multi-path effects that further degrade radar measurements.
-Baseline-II employs a single event camera with prior knowledge of drone geometry, while Baseline-III uses a stereo setup with dual event cameras for depth estimation.
-Both approaches are vulnerable to environmental noise (e.g., birds), which can lead to inaccurate depth estimation.
-Baseline-IV relies on deep learning models, which may exhibit higher errors when deployed in unseen environments due to limited generalization.
+EventDodge-S employs a single event camera with prior knowledge of drone geometry, while EventDodge-D uses a stereo setup with dual event cameras for depth estimation.
+Both approaches are vulnerable to environmental noise (e.g., birds), which can lead to inaccurate depth estimation. milliEye relies on deep learning models, which may exhibit higher errors when deployed in unseen environments due to limited generalization.
 In contrast, mmE-Loc significantly improves performance by leveraging the complementary strengths of radar and event cameras.
-It operates without the need for pre-training, enabling robust and broadly applicable localization. }
+It operates without the need for pre-training, enabling robust and broadly applicable localization.
+A more detailed analysis is provided in Appendix F.